 - In order to help us keep track of capacities, please arrive within 15 minutes of the start of your designated arrival time slot.

 - If you can’t make it for your reservation, please use the link in your ticket to go online to reschedule your visit and release your timeslot for someone else to use.

-- All three exhibition floors are open.
-Check out all the current exhibitions here
+- Check out all the current exhibitions here

 All of Glenbow’s entrances feature accessible automatic doors.

 All four floors of the museum are accessible via elevator.
 Only two people from different households may use the elevator at one time, to ensure physical distancing can be maintained.
 Please give priority elevator use to persons with reduced mobility or families with strollers.

 Glenbow is wheelchair accessible.
 Visitors who require other mobility aids are also welcome.